Should you buy a second home?

-Whether you're thinking of it as a family gathering place or a long-term investment, here are key factors to consider now
+Whether you're considering a second home as a family gathering place or a long-term investment, consider these key factors before buying your second home.

-After a surge in demand for second homes in recent years, the market for the perfect vacation home or investment property cooled off considerably in 2022, due in part to rising mortgage rates and high housing prices.Footnote 1 Despite these challenges, the allure of the second home remains a part of the American psyche.
+After a surge in demand for second homes during the pandemic, the market for the perfect vacation home or investment property has cooled off considerably, due in part to rising mortgage rates, high housing prices and remote workers going back to the office.Footnote 1 Yet the allure of the second home remains a part of the American psyche — and for some, a major source of income, with renters making up more than a third of U.S. households.Footnote 2

 Whether you're buying the home to rent out or for personal use, review the following questions to see if this purchase might be a smart investment for you.